earowley/NimView/README.md

 # Features

 * Complete Nim bindings to WebUI
-* A powerful macro binding system
+* A powerful binding system powered by Nim macros
  * Bind (most) functions from a single call
  * Use async the same as you would in Nim